Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Experiments

 The dynamics data may now be fit to our Eq.~(\ref{eq_gensolnbig}) prediction, where the $C_{gn}$ and $C_{gz}$ coefficients for bulk viscous drag and contact line friction are the only unknowns that can be used as fitting parameters.
 If both are adjusted, then often $C_{gz}$ is driven negative, which is unphysical; therefore, the best fits are usually obtained by adjusting only $C_{gn}$ with fixed $C_{gz}=0$.
 This is consistent with the fact that contact line friction would be most important at early stages, as for the case of capillary driving\cite{de_ruijter_droplet_1999}, and is also consistent with the treatment of Ref.~\onlinecite{huppert_propagation_1982} where it was not considered.
 The resulting fits are good, as seen by the solid curves in Fig.~\ref{fig_dynamics}, and are representative of fit obtained for the other droplet sizes.

-The fitted values of the $C_{gn}$ coefficients are plotted versus droplet volume in the top plot of Fig.~\ref{fig_cgncgz}.
+The fitted values of the $C_{gn}$ coefficients, for fits of $t(r)$ versus $r$ to Eq.~(\ref{eq_gensolnbig}) with $C_{gz}$ fixed to zero, are plotted versus droplet volume in the top plot of Fig.~\ref{fig_cgncgz}.
 There, the Ref.~\onlinecite{huppert_propagation_1982} expectation of Eq.~(\ref{eq_Cgn}) for the case of complete wetting is shown as a dot-dashed line.
 It lies below but parallel to the data, which are reasonably well described by $C_{gn}=(140\pm40)\eta/(\rho g V^3)$, which is like Eq.~(\ref{eq_Cgn}) but with a numerical prefactor that is a little more than twice as large.
-At this stage, we can only speculate on the cause of this behavior.
+While it is encouraging that we find the expected $C_{gn}\propto 1/V^3$ scaling, we can only speculate on the discrepancy in the prefactor.
 One possibility is that contact line friction is not negligible and that our fits compensate by returning an artificially large $C_{gn}$ coefficient.
 This is considered below, but the quality of fits and the observed $C_{gn}\propto 1/V^3$ scaling argue against it.
 Another possibility is that the numerical prefactor in the $C_{gn}$ expression depends on details of the hydrodynamic flow very near the contact line and hence varies with contact angle.
 Indeed, for capillary-driven spreading this is the origin of the $\ln[3V/(\pi a^3)]$ term in Eq.~(\ref{eq_Ccn}) for $C_{cn}$; hence there is good reason to suspect $C_{gn}$ could vary with contact angle and that our results would be different from the complete wetting prediction.
 Yet another possibility is stick-slip motion from contact line pinning.
 This cannot be discounted because of the slightly non-circular final shapes of the droplets.